-- 5.1 In setting the budget a number of potential risks / uncertainties are identified, the list for 2024/25 includes: - National Park Grant Defra has not yet confirmed its flat-cash grant for 2024/25 at £3.251m; there also remains an additional risk of possible prior-year or in-year change.
-The Authority will need to continue to clearly and concisely make its case for increased Defra funding had our 2010 grant settlement increased in line with CPI inflation it would currently be c£6.5m per annum, equating to a loss of over 50% in real terms.
+- 5.1 In setting the budget a number of potential risks / uncertainties are identified, the list for 2025/26 includes: - National Park Grant Defra has not yet confirmed its flat-cash grant for 2025/26 at £3.251m; there also remains an additional risk of possible prior-year or in-year change.
+The Authority will need to continue to clearly and concisely make its case for increased Defra funding had our 2010 grant settlement increased in line with CPI inflation it would currently be c£6.7m per annum, equating to a loss of over 50% in real terms.

-- Planning Fee Income and Applications Although the core fee target has been aligned to recent activity (and lowered accordingly), economic conditions are such that risks over certainty of this income remain.
-Secondly, an increase in overall application numbers, or one or two major applications, could require additional resources within the planning team. - Inflation Allowance has been made for inflation, currently still at an historically high level, within the core budgets where we are aware it unavoidably applies e.g. statutory or contractually (business rates, service charges etc).
-The other discretionary budgets (largely within the Programme Fund) were agreed from scratch following officer requests. - Salaries The budget includes provision for a 4% per employee pay award for 2024/25, to reflect the current high cost of living / inflation within the wider economy.
+- Planning Fee Income and Applications Although the core fee target has been aligned to recent activity and the promised government national fee uplift for 2025/26, economic conditions are such that risks over certainty of this income remain.
+Secondly, an increase in overall application numbers, or one or two major applications, could require additional resources within the planning team. - Inflation Allowance has been made for inflation, currently still at a significant level, within the core budgets where we are aware it unavoidably applies e.g. statutory or contractually (business rates, service charges etc).
+The other discretionary budgets (largely within the Programme Fund) were agreed from scratch following officer requests. - Salaries The budget includes provision for a 3% per employee pay award for 2025/26, to reflect the current cost of living / inflation impacts within the wider economy.
 Every additional 1% award would cost the Authority approximately £22,000.
-It has also been adjusted to allow for a proportion of normal vacancy savings (-2% of the total salary budget). - Legal Costs £5,000 has been budgeted for planning appeals; however, the actual figure could be significantly higher or lower dependent on circumstances (many of which are beyond our control).
-Further provision is made with the Planning / Risk Reserve. - Listed Building Urgent Works No budgetary provision has been made for urgent works to listed buildings and therefore any required works would have to be initially funded from reserves in anticipation of then being claimed back from the owner. - Externally-Funded Projects This budget paper sets out how the Authority will spend its own direct funding during 2024/25.
+It has also been adjusted for the National Insurance increases from 1 April and to allow for a proportion of normal vacancy savings (-2% of the total salary budget). - Legal Costs £5,000 has been budgeted for planning appeals; however, the actual figure could be significantly higher or lower dependent on circumstances (many of which are beyond our control).
+Further provision is made with the Planning / Risk Reserve. - Listed Building Urgent Works No budgetary provision has been made for urgent works to listed buildings and therefore any required works would have to be initially funded from reserves in anticipation of then being claimed back from the owner. - Externally-Funded Projects This budget paper sets out how the Authority will spend its own direct funding during 2025/26.
 In addition, there are likely to be a number of externally-funded schemes throughout the year which are project managed by the Authority (e.g. NFLAS, HLS, Pedall, YouCAN, Farming in Protected Landscapes etc).
 These projects will be identified and monitored, as previously, within the Authority's normal monitoring and reporting structure. - Opportunities / Investments / New Costs As budgets are becoming tighter year-on-year there will be less likelihood of any unforeseen opportunities or costs being funded from savings elsewhere within the annual budget.
-For the year ahead, these could include items around the Climate & Nature Emergency, the government responses to Glover, those brought out through the Recreation Management Strategy work, Green Halo or ways we can leverage in further funding to increase awareness of the National Park 'brand' and the visitor experience.
-Therefore, a higher probability of supplementary budget requests now exists and these would have to be funded either from identified savings, in future year's budgets or more immediately from general/investment reserves.
+For the year ahead, these could include items around the Climate & Nature Emergency, the government responses to Glover, the Comprehensive Spending Review, those brought out through the Recreation Management Strategy work, Green Halo or ways we can leverage in further funding to increase awareness of the National Park 'brand' and the visitor experience.
+Therefore, a higher probability of supplementary budget requests now exists, and these would have to be funded either from identified savings, in future year's budgets or more immediately from general/investment reserves.

-All these factors will be explicitly monitored and reported upon in the budgetary control reports for 2024/25.
+All these factors will be explicitly monitored and reported upon in the budgetary control reports for 2025/26.